The Ontario government has introduced choice for the price you pay for electricity. This affects the ‘Electricity Charges’ section of your bill.

 Most residential customers use nearly two thirds of their electricity at off-peak times – the time when the lowest Time-of-Use price applies.
 The other third is typically split equally between on and mid-peak times.

 Visit our AccountOnline portal.
-Here you can see your actual daily energy use and see the cost impacts of the different pricing options on your bill.
+Here you can see your actual daily energy use to understand your consumption pattern.

 Consider whether your electricity use patterns have changed due to COVID-19.